The Best Antiperspirant

 We discovered that when it comes to men’s antiperspirant, scent had the biggest sway over our testers, which made choosing a top pick challenging (remember, we didn’t get every scent from each brand’s line of products).

 All three also scored highly in our application testing, gliding on slick and creamy and absorbing quickly without clumping or snagging armpit hair.
-Like with our unscented pick, the Dove was slightly drier and more powdery than the others, which is why it eked out a top spot, but overall these differences were fairly minimal.
+Like with our unscented pick, the Speed Stick was slightly drier and more powdery than the others, but overall these differences were fairly minimal.
 In fact, that’s true for these three deodorants overall.
 Even at the ingredients level, they are hard to tell apart.
 All three have between 15 and 16 percent aluminum zirconium alongside C12-15 alkyl benzoate; each is supplemented with fatty alcohols and emollient oils.
 They are also all within 50 cents of each other, and at or under $5.

 This is where a sniff-test came into play.
-Among the three, the Speed Stick scent had the most polarizing — a few of our testers actually recoiled.
-The Dove and the Axe had much better reactions: The Dove was the favorite with an almost herbal vibe, whereas the Axe went more tropical with coconut undertones that faded after a couple of hours of wear.
+While certainly in the same “manly” musk ballpark, the Speed Stick was a bit fruitier, the Dove had almost Ivory soap vibe, and the Axe went more tropical with coconut undertones that faded after a couple of hours of wear.
 But this particular formula of Axe, called Signature, comes in four flavors (Gold, Night, Forest, and Island) and the Dove has six (Clean Comfort, Fresh Awake, Cool Fresh, Cool Silver, Extra Fresh, and Sensitive Shield).
+Speed Stick has Irish Spring scent, something called “Restless,” and another called Drycore.
 It may be worth the stroll down the deodorant aisle next time you’re at a Target to see which one you prefer.

 Our selection of women’s formulas sat solidly in the shower/powder-fresh scent category, and like the men’s formulas, it was a big differentiator when picking the best.
 The Ban, for example, has the same formula as its unscented counterpart, which was a runner-up — but this scented version’s baby-powder fragrance was so strong one tester said she could smell it wafting every time she moved.
 No thanks.